Kernels of Safety

 - Drowsy driving: 4% of drivers responding to a survey conducted by the Centers for Disease Control and Prevention said they fell asleep while driving at least once in the last 30 days.
 Adults need seven to nine hours of sleep to reach peak performance levels, yet 50% of Americans sleep less than is recommended, according to research from Harvard University.
 You are three times more likely to be in a car crash if you are fatigued.
 Plan for a good night’s sleep.

 Investing in a consistent and on-going safety approach can positively affect culture change.
 Instead of falling back on your old teaching methods, why not have a little more fun?
 Share my collection of short video clips to promote traffic safety, both on and off the job.
 Go Live with Lisa!
-You can contact me or Texas Program Manager Cindy Leonard.
-We are happy to talk over a safety strategy.
+You can contact me to talk over a safety strategy.

 Toast of Knowledge